Asynchronous API usage

 -decorated function bodies

-function calls from both blocking and async contexts.
+Modal function calls from both any context.